nrossetti/movie-time/README.md

 ### Support and Contribution

-For support or to contribute to the development of Movie Time Bot, please contact the repository owner or follow the guidelines provided in the repository's contributing documentation.
+For support or to contribute to the development of Movie Time Bot, please contact the repository owner

-### Project Management

-Track the development progress and participate in planning on our [Trello board](https://trello.com/b/aQVszL6b/movie-bot).